roblevay/T1987/Lab 08 Plan caching.md

 SET STATISTICS TIME OFF;
 ```

 Examine the execution plan.
 The same execution plan will be used because of parameter sniffing.
-Make a not of the execution time.
+Make a note of the execution time.

 ---